JamieMason/karma-jasmine-matchers/README.md

 npm install karma-jasmine-matchers --save-dev
 ```

+If you are using TypeScript, you might want to `npm install @types/jasmine-matchers --save-dev` in order to prevent your IDE from complaining about the new Matchers.

 ## Matchers

 See the following links for a full list of [Matchers](https://github.com/JamieMason/Jasmine-Matchers#matchers) and [Asymmetric Matchers](https://github.com/JamieMason/Jasmine-Matchers#asymmetric-matchers) provided.